-ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 3-1 Develop written IDDE program In Progress 2017 - None 2018 - None 2019 - None A draft IDDE program has been prepared and will be implemented in 2020.
-Development of a draft IDDE program Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2018 Anticipate completing by July 01, 2020.
+ВМР Status Activities in current reporting period Measurable goal Responsible Person and Department Due Date completed or projected completion date Additional details 3-1 Develop written IDDE program In Progress 2017 through 2020 - None A draft IDDE program has been prepared and will be implemented in 2021.
+Development of a draft IDDE program Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2018 Anticipate completing by July 01, 2021.
 The Department of Public Works will most likely be the listed contact.
 3-2 Develop list and maps of all MS4 stormwater outfalls in priority areas In Progress MS4 stormwater outfall mapping was conducted in the Urbanized Area in 2005.
 The stormwater outfall mapping was compiled on a ESRI GIS layer.
 The MS4 stormwater outfall mapping will be updated to include impaired waters as contained in the State of Connecticut, Department of Energy and Environmental Protection 2018 Integrated Water Quality Report.
 The stormwater outfalls in the impaired waters will be identified.
-The MS4 stormwater outfall Development of an ESRI GIS map layer with MS4 stormwater outfalls.
-Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2019 Anticipate completing by July 01, 2020.
+The MS4 stormwater outfall mapping was Development of an ESRI GIS map layer with MS4 stormwater outfalls.
+Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2019 Anticipate completing by July 01, 2021.

-mapping was completed town wide in 2018.
+completed town wide in 2018.
 3-3 Implement citizen reporting program In Progress A program to allow the general public to report suspected illicit discharges is in the process of being set up.
 It is anticipated that the Department of Public Works will be the contact to accept citizen reporting of suspected illicit discharges.
-None Lauren Gister, First Selectwoman, Board of Selectmen July 01, 2017 Anticipate completing by July 01, 2020.
+None Lauren Gister, First Selectwoman, Board of Selectmen July 01, 2017 Anticipate completing by July 01, 2021.
 3-4 Establish legal authority to prohibit illicit discharges Completed An Illicit Discharge Detection and Elimination Ordinance and Citation Hearing Procedure was the subject of a Special Town Meeting of February 07, 2019 Adoption of the IDDE Ordinance and amended the Citation Hearing Procedure at the Special Town Meeting of February 07, 2019 Lauren Gister, First Selectwoman, Board of Selectmen July 01, 2018 Adopted February 07, 2019.
-3-5 Develop record keeping system for IDDE tracking To Be Developed 2017 - None 2018 - None 2019 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2017 Anticipate completing by July 01, 2020.
-3-6 Address IDDE in areas with pollutants of concern To Be Developed 2017 - None 2018 - None 2019 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2017
+3-5 Develop record keeping system for IDDE tracking To Be Developed 2017 through 2020 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2017 Anticipate completing by July 01, 2021.
+3-6 Address IDDE in areas with pollutants of concern To Be Developed 2017 through 2020 - None None Board of Selectmen and Nathan L. Jacobson & Associates, Inc., Town Engineer July 01, 2017